Cost of Living

 Taxes: Affordable and Competitive

 The Government of Canada has a goods and services tax (GST), whereby individuals, businesses and other entities pay five per cent on most goods and services procured.
-In Manitoba, an eight per cent retail sales tax (RST) is also levied on most goods and certain services.
-Both the GST and RST are calculated against the gross product price.
+In Manitoba, an eight per cent provincial sales tax (PST) is also levied on most goods and certain services.
+Both the GST and PST are calculated against the gross product price.

 Most businesses, including manufacturers and processors, qualify for full input tax credits on the amount of GST paid on purchases made for business purposes where the firm is not the final consumer.